-I felt fortunate last year, as by a twist of fate, I had most of that day off- something very rare for me on a Thurday (the day on which the festival was held in 2012).
+I felt fortunate two years ago, as by a twist of fate, I had most of that day off- something very rare for me on a Thurday (the day on which the festival was held that year – this year it will be a Sunday!).
 Not only was I looking forward to enjoying the festival at my leisure, but I was also planning on sleeping late, for a change.

 But as they say, there is NO rest for the weary!
 Instead of enjoying a long and well needed slumber, I was awakened at 6 AM sharp by the succession of fireworks blasts which were fired to announce that the festival was on!
 The subsequent frenzy of barking by the neighborhood dogs driven wild by the explosions, made it certain that I would not be falling back to sleep again.

 Since I was up early, I decided that it would be a good opportunity to WALK to the shrine- something which could be done from my place in about 90 minutes.